BobKoto/bob-site/index.md

 notes:
 - *this site does not ask for nor collect any info about visitors*
-- *RSS subscribe/Notification to let people know about content updates is not implemented but is under review*
+- *RSS subscribe/Notification to inform you of content updates is not implemented but is under review*

 <script src="./scripts/main.js"></script>